A veterinary assistant must love dogs! And cats, and birds, and gerbils and reptiles.

-The college is one of 32 nationwide that has received approval through the National Association of Veterinary Technicians in America (NAVTA).
+The college is one of a select group of schools that has received approval through the National Association of Veterinary Technicians in America (NAVTA).

 Certify your skills

 Earn valuable industry credentials!
-Course work qualifies students to sit for one or more exams administered by the National Association of Veterinary Technicans in America (NAVTA).
+Course work qualifies students to sit for one or more exams administered by the National Association of Veterinary Technicians in America (NAVTA).

 Your admission as a TCC student does not guarantee your acceptance into this program.

 Admission is competitive, with 15 to 18 students admitted each fall semester.

 You must also: